Paris (rapper)

 Oscar Jackson Jr. (born October 29, 1967), better known by his stage name Paris, is an American rapper and record producer from San Francisco, California, known for his highly charged political and socially conscious lyrics.
 Influenced by the Black Panthers, he was once a member of the Nation of Islam.

 Biography

+Paris attended Town School for Boys in San Francisco.
+He earned a Bachelors of Arts degree in Managerial Economics from the University of California, Davis.

 Early career

 In 1989, Paris founded his independent label, Scarface Records, and released the single "Scarface Groove".
 The track became the opener for his debut album, The Devil Made Me Do It, issued in 1990.
 Musically, the single has been compared to the style of Eric B. & Rakim and showcases Paris’s early approach to lyricism.
 The rest of the album takes a more overtly political direction, incorporating references to the Black Panther Party and other revolutionary movements.
 Its release marked the beginning of a career defined by political commentary, controversial cover art, and frequent challenges related to censorship.
 Paris earned a bachelor's degree in economics from the University of California, Davis.